Continuous Quivers of Type A (IV) Continuous Mutation and Geometric Models of $\mathbf E$-clusters: Continuous Mutation and Mutation Paths

 \subsection{Space of Mutations}

-In this subsection we define the space of mutations (Definition \ref{def:space of mutations}) which generalizes the exchange graph of a cluster structure.
+In this section we define the space of mutations (Definition \ref{def:space of mutations}) which generalizes the exchange graph of a cluster structure.
 The intent is to view mutation paths (Definition \ref{def:mutation path}) as paths in a topological space just as a sequence of mutations of a cluster structure forms a path in the exchange graph.
-This majority of this subsection is for cluster theories in general.
-However, its purpose is to study $\mathbf E$-clusters in the future and so we return our attention to $\mathbf E$-clusters at the end of the subsection.
+This majority of this section is for cluster theories in general.
+However, its purpose is to study $\mathbf E$-clusters in the future and so we return our attention to $\mathbf E$-clusters at the end of the section.